Biswas57/kaflow/README.md

 ## Task 1: Project Overview
 Event-Driven Architecture makes up much of the backbone of modern software.
 With a move towards decentralised microservice systems, there is a need for scalable asynchronous communication between software components.

-This library is based on a heavily simplified version of the event streaming infrastructure [Apache Kafka](https://kafka.apache.org/), No understanding of Kafka is required to understand these engineering requirements
+This library is based on a heavily simplified version of the event streaming infrastructure [Apache Kafka](https://kafka.apache.org/), No understanding of Kafka is required to understand this Project

 The fundamental premise on which Event-Driven Architecture rests is the ability of producer and consumer entities in the system to share data asynchronously via a stream-like channel.
 However, our library allowed for more complex interactions than simply that of a single channel.
 In this Project, I accomplished the following achievements: